 The sector risk classification for Transportation & Logistics is Medium-High, reflecting the reality that AI failures in transportation can cause physical harm, and driver monitoring systems intersect with worker privacy rights protected under multiple state laws.
 Autonomous vehicles and AI routing systems face state-level safety and disclosure requirements.
 In Washington, businesses that process GPS and route data, driver performance records, vehicle telemetry, and logistics data through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller transportation & logistics businesses should not assume they are below the regulatory threshold.

 The most effective starting point for transportation & logistics businesses in Washington is an AI inventory: a documented list of every AI system in use, the decisions it influences, and whether those decisions affect individuals in ways the law covers.
 From there, companies typically need written disclosure notices, a designated internal owner for AI compliance, and a regular review cadence to track the technology and regulatory landscape as both continue to evolve.
 Disclosure and documentation requirements are often achievable in a matter of weeks; technical controls around bias testing and impact assessment require longer runway.
-Given Washington's deadline of January 1, 2027, the time to begin is now.
+Given Washington's deadline of N/A, the time to begin is now.

 Washington Transportation & Logistics deep dive